Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 | Privacy & no-logs policy | 10% |

-Speed tests were run at both off-peak and peak hours across US, UK, and EU servers.
-Unblocking tests covered Netflix (6 regional libraries), Disney+, BBC iPlayer, Hulu, Max, and Amazon Prime Video.
-Pricing reflects publicly available February 2026 rates.
+We ran speed tests at both off-peak and peak times across US, UK, and EU servers.
+For unblocking, we tested Netflix (6 different regional libraries), Disney+, BBC iPlayer, Hulu, Max, and Amazon Prime Video.
+All pricing reflects what's publicly available right now in February 2026.

 Quick Comparison Table — Best VPN for Streaming in 2026